catseye/SixtyPical/doc/Checking.markdown

     | }
     = True

-An address may be declared with `locate`, which is like `.alias` in an assembler, with the understanding that the value will be treated "like an address."
+An address may be declared with `assign`, which is like `.alias` in an assembler, with the understanding that the value will be treated "like an address."
 This is generally an address into the operating system or hardware (e.g. kernal routine, I/O port, etc.)